dmf24/slackbotmaker/README.md

 # slackbotmaker
 Trivial, barebones framework for slackbot rtm client.
+WIP use at your own risk

 It's one python file, `slackbotmaker.py` the rest are examples.